SCVAA Wrestling Information

 This program is designed for K-6 graders and emphasizes fun, fitness, and the fundamentals of wrestling.
 While learning basic wrestling skills, students will participate in drills and games which will improve balance, coordination, strength, and agility.
 Most children enjoy wrestling, so why not let them learn the sport in a safe, structured environment?

-SCVAA Wrestling will now have three different levels of training.
+SCVAA Wrestling will now have four different levels of training.

 Beginners – Level 1

 Fee – $85 – includes medalist t-shirt and VAA Night In-house tournament fee.